The purpose of the Summit is to move our systems beyond trauma informed to trauma competent through:

 Registration Fee, $150 per individual, two-day Summit

 Registration includes full two-day Summit, all Summit materials, Continental Breakfast and Lunch each day.
+No cancellations after May 7.

 Location and Room Reservations